-The CPAP mode is equipped with APNEA back up ventilation in which the ventilator switches to Assist Control ventilation (A/C V) when the ventilator does not trigger patient's spontaneous breathing for a period of time (T APNEA) set by the user.
-The parameters of back up A/C ventilation are defaulted to volume ventilation based on the initial start up patient size selection unless changes are made by the user.
+The CPAP mode is equipped with APNEA back up ventilation in which the ventilator switches to SIMV when the ventilator does not trigger patient's spontaneous breathing for a period of time (T APNEA) set by the user.
+The parameters of back up SIMV ventilation are settable by user.